probcomp/programmable-vi-pldi-2024/README.md

 #### Setup using `poetry` and `just`

-If you just want to run some of the experiments on CPU, or are on a Max -- there's a recommended alternative path to setup a working Python environment: we utilize [`poetry`](https://python-poetry.org/docs/#installation) to manage Python dependencies, and utilize [`just`](https://github.com/casey/just) as a command runner.
+If you just want to run some of the experiments on CPU, or are on a Mac -- there's a recommended alternative path to setup a working Python environment: we utilize [`poetry`](https://python-poetry.org/docs/#installation) to manage Python dependencies, and utilize [`just`](https://github.com/casey/just) as a command runner.

 We recommend installing both of these tools, using the documentation at the links provided (at a bare minimum, you'll need to install `poetry`, but we also recommend installing `just` to utilize some of our convenience commands to run experiments).